About the Program

 Qualifying Examination Committee and Colloquium

 The qualifying examination process in Buddhist Studies begins with a colloquium in which the student meets with his or her qualifying examination committee.
 This committee consists of four persons, namely the two or three members of the mentoring committee and one or two additional members selected for their expertise in the cognate fields.
 Three members of the examination committee must be members of the Group in Buddhist Studies.
-(See Graduate Studies Handbook F3.3 and F5.7 for further regulations governing membership on the Committee.)
 The colloquium is an opportunity to discuss the academic fields, content, structure, and timing of the exams.

 The cognate exams consist of two written take-home examinations—one in each of the two "cognate fields."